French77/doc-installation-guide/docs/drivers.rst

         :width: 500px
         :align: center

-    In that case, insert your bootable Linux Mint USB stick (or DVD), wait for it to be mounted, and click :guilabel:`OK`.
+    Insert your bootable Linux Mint USB stick (or DVD), wait for it to be mounted, and click :guilabel:`OK`.

 2. Tick the appropriate checkboxes to select the available drivers and click :guilabel:`Apply Changes`.

-3. Reboot the computer.
+3. Restart the computer.